forcedotcom/acu-pack/README.md

                                                                                     package which contains the merge
                                                                                     results.
 It will be created if it does not exist.

+  -i, --ignore                                                                      Include this flag to only show the
+                                                                                    differences (aka compare) between
+                                                                                    the two packages in the destination
+                                                                                    package.

   -s, --source=source                                                               (required) The source SFDX package.
                                                                                     This package wins all conflict